East Germany women's national handball team

 The East Germany women's national handball team was the national handball team of East Germany.
 The team won the World Women's Handball Championship three times, in 1971, 1975 and 1978.
+They also won a silver medal at the 1976 Olympics and a bronze medal at the 1980 Olympics.
+Their last tournament was the 1990 World Women's Handball Championship, where they finished 3rd.